HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 Cookies are set to an expiration date when they are created.
 If session cookies expire immediately after the session is over ([see previous section](#session)), most first- and third-party cookies do not and have a median age of a full year.
 The longer cookies live, the longer they can be used for re-identification or cross-site tracking which is why most tracking cookies are typically set to be stored in the browser for a longer time.
-The maximum age among the cookies that we can observe with the instrumentation and collection of the HTTP Archive Tools is of 400 days, this is aligned with the [hard limits](https://developer.chrome.com/blog/cookie-max-age-expires) that Chrome imposes on cookie `Expires` and `Max-Age` attribute.
+The maximum age among the cookies that we can observe with the instrumentation and collection of the HTTP Archive Tools for this chapter is of 400 days, due to the [hard limits](https://developer.chrome.com/blog/cookie-max-age-expires) that Chrome imposes on cookie `Expires` and `Max-Age` attribute.

 {# TODO: if any other idea of what to say here, feel free to add #}

 {# TODO (or idea for future): check the issue tab data of Chrome devtools and/or the console warnings related to cookies, data is normally collected in HTTP Archive.
 There could be a dedicated section in this chapter about it #}

 ## Conclusion

 The observations from this chapter confirm the conclusions from last year's analysis:
-- A majority (60%) of cookies encountered on the web are third-party cookies and popular websites create them the most.
+- A majority (60%) of cookies encountered on the web are third-party cookies and popular websites have significantly more third-party cookies than less popular sites.
 - Most popular cookies can be linked to advertising, tracking, and analytics use cases.
 - Cookies tend to be long-lived with a median average lifetime of 12 months.
 Ephemeral session cookies only represent 19% of first- and 7% of third-party cookies.
-- Other restrictions on cookies capabilities are used very little to not at all: if partitioned cookies represent 10% of all third-party cookies which represents a slight uptake from last year's 6%, 100% of third-party cookies have `SameSite=None` allowing them to be sent in cross-site requests and cookies prefixes adoption is almost non-existent.
+- Other restrictions on cookies capabilities are used very little to not at all: if 10% of third-party cookies are partitioned (which represents a slight uptake from last year's 6%), 100% of third-party cookies have `SameSite=None` allowing them to be sent in cross-site requests.
+Additionally, cookies prefixes adoption is almost non-existent.

-Additionally, while several web browsers have deprecated or limited third-party cookies due to privacy concerns, Google has decided to still support them in Chrome.
+Finally, while several web browsers have [deprecated or limited third-party cookies](https://developer.mozilla.org/docs/Web/Privacy/Guides/Third-party_cookies#how_do_browsers_handle_third-party_cookies) due to privacy concerns, Google has decided to <a hreflang="en" href="https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/">still support them in Chrome</a>.
 Google is also phasing out most technologies from its Privacy Sandbox initiative, initially designed to *``create a thriving web ecosystem that is respectful of users and private by default''*.
-As a result, whether trackers use third-party cookies and/or switch or complement their approach with first-party cookies, fingerprinting, or develop other techniques to track users online, cookies remain a fundamental piece of the web that continue to pose privacy and security risks for users.
+As a result, whether trackers use third-party cookies or develop other techniques (first-party syncing, fingerprinting, etc.) to track users online, cookies remain a fundamental component of the web that continue to pose privacy and security risks for users.